Jonqui\`eres maps and $\mathrm{SL}(2;\mathbb{C})$-cocycles: Introduction

 and (\ref{eq1}) to

-where the $F_i$'s denote universal polynomials; this allows to compute $b_\nu$, $a_\nu$ and $c_\nu$.
-Thus we get a formal conjugacy.
-According to \textsc{Siegel}'s theorem (\cite{Siegel}) any linearizing map is convergent on a polydisc; so $a(y)$, $b(y)$ and $c(y)$ are convergent which gives the result. \end{proof}
+where the $F_i$'s, $G_i$'s and $H_i$'s denote universal polynomials; this allows to compute $b_\nu$, $a_\nu$ and $c_\nu$.
+Thus we get a formal conjugacy of $f_{\alpha,\beta}^2$ to its linear part.
+Since this linear part satisfies a R\"ussmann condition (\emph{see} \cite[Theorem 2.1]{Russmann} condition (2)), according to \cite[Theorem 2.1]{Russmann} any formal linearizing map conjugating $f_{\alpha,\beta}^2$ to its linear part is convergent on a polydisc. \end{proof}